*Please note that this page is constantly evolving as I apply new information and update the page.

 Drop In Class

-We are currently going through the moves at the end of the 3rd section of the form, nearing the end of the entire form.
-Once completed, we will run through the form and will review moves and sections as needed.
-We will also work on refining movements and will explore deeper concepts of T’ai Chi.
+This class is geared toward more experienced T’ai Chi students who have learned the all 3 sections of the form.
+In this class, we are working on the entire form.
+We will run through the form and will review moves and sections as needed.
+We also work on refining movements and explore deeper concepts of T’ai Chi.

 Classes are $5 per class.
 Contact the COA at 781-786-6280 to sign up for the classes you are interested in.